Cyber Resilience Assessment of Unbalanced Distribution System Restoration under Sparse Load Forecasting Attacks: Power System Restoration under Adversarial Load Forecasting Attacks

 \section{Power System Restoration under Adversarial Load Forecasting Attacks}

-In this section, we present how load forecasting integrates with the restoration planning.
-We analyze vulnerabilities of restoration process under adversarial attacks, and to evaluate the impact of attacked restoration plans, we propose a three-phase unbalanced OPF validation framework.
+In this section, we connect the sparse forecast perturbations generated by SAA to the physical restoration process.
+We analyze vulnerabilities of restoration process under adversarial attacks, and to evaluate the impact of attacked restoration plans, we propose a three-phase unbalanced OPF validation framework and a Restoration Impact Index to quantify their downstream restoration consequences.